Taxpayer Bill of Rights

 Authoritative guidance from tax administrators is an integral part of ensuring taxpayer and tax preparer compliance with tax laws.
 This guidance is also vital in determining the correct tax liability.
 MNCPA members and businesses throughout Minnesota often need guidance to properly apply tax law and ensure the proper amount of tax is collected and remitted (if owed).

-Key provisions the MNCPA supported this year include: establishing at private letter ruling program to address unique tax situations that may not fit perfectly with the way a tax law is written; limiting the Minnesota Department of Revenue’s (Revenue) authority to make sales tax assessments that are inconsistent with prior audit positions taken by Revenue; expanding Revenue’s authority to abate penalties and allowing a taxpayer to choose a dual audit if Revenue is auditing both sales and use tax and either individual income or corporate franchise tax.
+Key provisions supported by the MNCPA include: establishing a private letter ruling program to address unique tax situations that may not fit perfectly with the way a tax law is written; limiting the Minnesota Department of Revenue’s (Revenue) authority to make sales tax assessments that are inconsistent with prior audit positions taken by Revenue; expanding Revenue’s authority to abate penalties and allowing a taxpayer to choose a dual audit if Revenue is auditing both sales and use tax and either individual income or corporate franchise tax.

 Why you should care